TrustAGI-Lab/graph-deep-learning/README.md

 # graph-deep-learning
-This repository summarises the open source codes of our group, mostly on graph learning & deep learning.
+This repository summarises the open source code of our group, mostly on graph learning & deep learning.
+More source code will be released as it is ready for publishing.

 ## Graph Learning & Deep Learning